By Chainika Thakar and Rekhit Pachanekar

 There are some essentials of advanced options trading and these are:

-• Volatility: Advanced strategies often exploit volatility expectations.
+- Volatility: Advanced strategies often exploit volatility expectations.
 Some strategies benefit from high volatility, while others profit in low volatility environments.
-(You can learn all about in this course on advanced volatility trading.)
+(Learn more about Options Volatility Trading concepts and strategies through our courses, including the Advanced Volatility Trading Course.)

 Strategies involved in advanced options trading